CMCA Standards of Professional Conduct

 - Act in a manner consistent with his/her fiduciary duty.

-- Conduct themselves in a professional manner at all times when acting in the scope of their employment in accordance with the terms and conditions of their contractual agreement and in accordance with local, state and federal laws.
+- Conduct themselves in a professional manner at all times when acting in the scope of their employment in accordance with local, state and federal laws.

 - Recognize the original records, files and books held by the manager are the property of the Client Associations to be returned to the Client at the end of the manager's engagement and maintain the duty of confidentiality to all current and former clients.